edgee-cloud/edgee/README.md

   serve       Run the Edgee server [aliases: server]
 ```

+### `edgee self-update`

+This command lets you update the CLI to latest, if a new version is available.

+Note: this only works if you've installed the CLI via the installation script above.

 ### `edgee component[s]`

 This command includes a few sub-commands that let you create, build, test, and push components.